SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

-It is better to use `skip` than to use a simple `^ self` because in the latter case you may think that you test is executed while it is not!
+It is better to use `skip` than to use a simple `^ self` because in the latter case you may think that your test is executed when it is not!

 #### Continuing after a failure